codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 `Union` of multiple Selectors is commonly used to reduce repetition in CSS.

 Let's assume that we want to apply the same font to all headings in our webpages.
-There're 6 levels of headings so this is how we do without combining selectors:
+So, this is how we style them without combining selectors:

 `CSS code:`
 <script src="https://gist.github.com/codenart/f62af0f6a4bf4cdb4855e5b269fae2ac.js">
 </script>

-If we've more rules needed to be applied, it means we've to repeat them 6 times.
-It's ok to do copy/paste a few times.
-But, we can do it faster:
+The following re-written code snippet can provide the same effect:

 `CSS code:`
 <script src="https://gist.github.com/codenart/4255563daa1cde9ce6d3933d8d0d582f.js">
 </script>

 By writing Selectors in a row and separate them using commas `,` we can write some shared rules and avoid repetition in our code.
 And that is `Union`.
 Let's talk about `Intersection`.

-`Intersection` helps us to select elements more precisely by writing selectors seamlessly.
+`Intersection` helps us to select elements more precisely by append a selector to another one.

 The example below will select only `<p>` elements which are members of `.excerpt`, and vice versa.